 Dune Buggy Rides & Wine Tastings in Huacachina

-Huacachina is a tiny village and desert oasis just west of the city Ica in southwestern Peru.
-At its center are bright green waters of the Huacachina Lagoon, thought to have therapeutic properties and surrounded by gorgeous palm tress.
-The lagoonโs shores are dotted with restaurants and bars that overlook the waters.
-And dune buggies fly across the tall, rolling sands surrounding the village.
+At its center, vibrant green waters of Huacachina Lagoon are thought to have therapeutic properties and are surrounded by gorgeous palm tress.
+The lagoon’s shores are dotted with restaurants and bars that overlook the waters.

 It was time to leave Paracas and move on to the gorgeous oasis town of Huacachina.
 Esau and I woke early to pack up and check out.
 With a few chicken tamales in hand and coffee from a nearby cafe we were ready to hit the road.

 The bus from Paracas to Huacachina took about an hour.
 It was packed but comfortable.
-Later on, I learned that someone had stolen my favorite sneakers right out of my bag as it rested above my seat.
-As always, make sure to watch your things carefully and always best to carry a small lock to place on your belongings even when they are in close proximity.
+Later on, I learned that someone had stolen my favorite sneakers right out of my bag as it rested above my head.

-Admire a Real Life Oasis
+Admire Huacachina Lagoon, a Real Life Oasis

 Our dunes tour began at 4 p.m. so we had enough time to grab a bite eat.
 Esau and I left the oasis looking for a less touristy spot up near the entrance of the town, the only area with local prices.